Cancer: There is a lot of Information to Cover

-They may be germline mutations that are inherited by parents and raises an individual’s risk for cancer.
+They may be germline mutations, which are inherited from parents and may raise an individual’s risk for cancer.
 While a particular mutation may be common within a family, inherited cancer mutations are rare in the general population.

 They may also be acquired mutations, sometimes called somatic mutations, which are found in every cancer case.
 These are ‘errors’ in the DNA that arise during the normal cell replication process.
-Environmental exposure such as sunlight, chemical fumes and smoking can increase the chance of error and cause mutation.
+Environmental exposure such as sunlight, chemical fumes and smoking can increase the chance of error and lead to mutations.
 A mutation affecting a gene that is involved in cell life cycle regulation can result in cancer, where cells divide out of control.

-We are still in the early days of molecular testing.
+Molecular testing is still in its early days.
 Researchers and physicians understand that cancer with certain genetic alterations respond well to certain treatments.
 But science has not yet unlocked all the secrets of the cancer genome.